-A residential habilitation agency is a certified entity that provides integrated individually tailored services and supports to eligible participant.
-These facilities are designed to help participants reside successfully in their own homes, with their families, or an alternate family home.
+A residential habilitation agency is a certified entity that provides integrated, tailored services and supports to eligible participants.
+These facilities are designed to help participants live successfully in their own homes, with their families, or in an alternate family home.

 Individuals seeking certification of a residential habilitation agency must complete the following:

 Step One: Complete an application for residential habilitation certification using the DDARH portal link found on this page.
 The following documentation is required to be uploaded with your application for it to be considered complete.

 - A copy of the proposed organizational chart or plan for staffing of the agency

 - A sample employee file that contains documents meeting the requirements of IDAPA 16.04.17 section 301.
 Please refer to the ResHab certification checklist under staff requirements to ensure completeness of this section.